I don’t know why but curry has always scared me. Where do I buy it? How do I use it? What does it taste like? Is it going to spice my face off?

 Is naturally sweet from the sweet potatoes and coconut milk.

-Spicy from the garlic and chipotle powder.
+Spicy from the garlic and cayenne pepper.

 And surprisingly filling, thanks to the addition of crunchy, spicy baked chickpeas.